 ✧ Light the third candle & say:

 ✧ Finally, light the last candle.
-As you do so, visualize the four flames coming together as one.
+As you do, visualize the four flames coming together as one.
 As the light builds, see the energy growing in a purifying glow.

 ✧ Take a few moments and meditate on the light of your candles.
-Think about this sacred day, a time of healing and inspiration and purification.
+Think about this sacred day, a time of healing & inspiration & purification.